christian-draeger/react-native-examples/README.md

 * if you want to work with an iOS simulator you need to have XCode installed

 * if you want to work with an Android simulator you need to have one running (for instance by using Android Studios AVD Manager or Genymotion)

+* if you want to run an app on a real device install expo for [Android](https://play.google.com/store/apps/details?id=host.exp.exponent) or [iPhone](https://itunes.apple.com/us/app/expo-client/id982107779).
+After running an project on your local mashine a QR code will be prompted on your terminal.
+Scan this QR Code via the Expo App (your develpment mashine and your mobile device needs to be in the same WLAN to make magic happen).

 add a new project